wvangansbeke/Unsupervised-Semantic-Segmentation/saliency/README.md

 ## Option 1: Supervised saliency

-In this case, we simply use an available supervised saliency model to compute the saliency masks directly on the target dataset.
+In this case, we simply use a saliency model pretrained in a supervised way to compute the saliency masks directly on the target dataset.
-For our paper, we used the publicly available code from [BASNet](https://github.com/xuebinqin/BASNet).
+For our paper, we used the publicly available model from [BASNet](https://github.com/xuebinqin/BASNet).

 ```bibtex
 @inproceedings{qin2019basnet,